Access to over 10,000 magazine, newspaper and journal articles, free downloads of audio books and e-books, language courses, and much more.

 One of the world’s leading information agents providing quality content, including print and e-journals, research databases, and more.
 Includes access to Consumer Health Complete database, NoveList, and free e-books and audiobooks.

-***IMPORTANT*** (The Ancestry website is only accessible at the Killaloe and District Public Library)
+***IMPORTANT*** (The Ancestry website is only accessible at the Killaloe and District Public Library).

 This digital collection of primary source documents helps us to understand existence on the edges of the anglophone world from 1650-1920.
 Discover the various European and colonial frontier regions of North America, Africa and Australasia through documents that reveal the lives of settlers and indigenous peoples in these areas.

-Our Collection includes documentaries, animations, experimental films, fiction and interactive works.
+The National Film Board of Canada’s award-winning online Screening Room, featuring over 3,000 productions.
+Films on this site can be streamed free of charge, or downloaded for your personal use for a small fee.
+The collection includes documentaries, animations, experimental films, fiction and interactive works.
 We showcase films that take a stand on issues of global importance that matter to Canadians—stories about the environment, human rights, international conflict, the arts and more.

 - 279 billion web pages